hakinloogeez/Akvilon/akvilon_manual.md

 ## Section D: Preparing the Local wallet

 ***Step 1***
-* Download and install the Akvilon wallet [here](https://github.com/Akviloncoin/Akvilon/releases)
+* Download and install the zftv2 wallet [here](https://github.com/)
 ***

 ***Step 2***
-* Send EXACLY 4,000 AKL to a receive address within your wallet.
+* Send EXACLY 1,000,000 ZFT2 to a receive address within your wallet.
 ***

 ***Step 3***